ClemDev2000/algolia-coding-contest/README.md

 This project was entirely created for Algolia Coding Contest 2021.

-The website is called [Localz](https://algolia-coding-contest.vercel.app/).
+The website is called Localz.
 It's a P2P marketplace where everyone can sell and buy products posted by others.

-A live demo is available [here](https://algolia-coding-contest.vercel.app/).

-Note that the [live demo](https://algolia-coding-contest.vercel.app/) uses **TEST API keys**, so feel free to experiment as you want.

 Note: _This project is configured to run **french businesses**.
 As a result, **Stripe connected accounts** will be created with `country: 'FR'` params and **Mapbox Geocoding API** will only show FR addresses.
 Moreover the main currency is **EUR**.
 For convenience and for the internationality of this competition, English is used as the main language._